-- heat loss in the home and insulation methods
+- heat loss in the home and common insulation measures

-- Explanation of some basic space heating and hot water controls including room thermostats, TRVs, storage heaters and programmers
+- Basic space heating and hot water controls including room thermostats, TRVs, storage heaters and programmers

-- Tips for using energy more efficiency in relation to heating, hot water, lighting and appliances
+- Tips for using energy more efficiency in relation to heating, hot water, cooking, lighting and appliances

-- Examine heat loss in the home and insulation
+- Heat loss in the home and how to reduce this

 |NEA Members||Non Members|